OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 You can find supported OneNote objects and operations in the [API reference](https://docs.microsoft.com/office/dev/add-ins/reference/overview/onenote-add-ins-javascript-reference?view=office-js).

-### Accessing the common API through the *Document* object
+### Accessing the Common API through the *Document* object

-Use the **Document** object to access the common API, such as the [getSelectedDataAsync](https://docs.microsoft.com/javascript/api/office/office.document?view=office-js#getselecteddataasync-coerciontype--options--callback-) and [setSelectedDataAsync](https://docs.microsoft.com/javascript/api/office/office.document?view=office-js#setselecteddataasync-data--options--callback-) methods.
+Use the **Document** object to access the Common API, such as the [getSelectedDataAsync](https://docs.microsoft.com/javascript/api/office/office.document?view=office-js#getselecteddataasync-coerciontype--options--callback-) and [setSelectedDataAsync](https://docs.microsoft.com/javascript/api/office/office.document?view=office-js#setselecteddataasync-data--options--callback-) methods.